 SC Clock is in 12-hour clock format.
 There is no zero hour, time will always start with 12 AM.
 AM/PM can be hidden.
 SC Clock can run backwards as a countdown clock.
 Start Time entry is in DD:HH:MM:SS format where DD is basically irrelevant — so — HH:MM:SS format.
 Very easy entry for both clocks.
 Each segment of the Start Time clocks can be individually controlled by mouse by clicking and dragging on that section, making perfecting the ending time on time lapse animations precise.

-Note: since both clocks are free-running, that means that the time is progressing even while the Time value in the inspector is keyframed.
+Note: since both plugins are free-running, that means that the time is progressing even while the Time value in the inspector is keyframed.
 If you set a specific time at a keyframed end time, the time in the viewer/effect will also reflect the progress of the free-running clock.
 If a specific precise end time is required, you will need to subtract the free-running time from the target end time (made easy by the clock parameter segment controls.)

 For cool retiming effects, use S•C Retimer!